What's in this article?

 However, you cannot bribe or compensate people for leaving positive reviews online, which breaks the American Bar Association’s Rule 7.2 on advertising legal services.

-A good place to start is asking former, happy clients for a review.
+A good place to start is to ask former, happy clients for a review.

 First of all, does your law firm have a logo?

-Many law firm logos are just the law firm’s name in a serif font with a few design flourishes and embellishments.
+Many law firm logos are just the firm’s name in a serif font with a gavel or the scales of justice.

-If you want to update your logo yourself, there are plenty of free custom logo design websites out there — but I’ll warn these will give you a pretty generic logo.
+If you want to update the logo yourself, there are plenty of free custom logo design websites out there, but I’ll warn you they’ll give you a pretty generic logo.

-I’d recommend working with a graphic designer who can find the right typeface and stylings that will give your web presence more production value than your competitors.
+I’d recommend working with a graphic designer who can find the right typeface and stylings to give your company more production value than your competitors.

-If it takes longer than that, your visitors will “bounce” off the page.
+If your website takes more than 3 seconds to load, your visitors have already “bounced” off the page.

 So what are some things that can make a website really slow?
 It turns out — a lot: